 With all the manufacturers, models, types of appliances and years of technology changes that I would need to become an expert on, how was I going to go from knowing nothing to taking appliance repair calls?

 Uncle Harry had a very valuable solution.
-First he taught me the hands-on fundamentals using videos of repairs being done on actual machines, and technical manuals with step-by-step instructions.
-Next what was really important is he taught me the business itself, including advertising/marketing, parts inventory, customer service, invoicing.
-After all that, he had an extensive support system as I started go out on my calls.
+First, he taught me the hands-on fundamentals using videos of repairs being done on actual machines, and technical manuals with step-by-step instructions.
+He was very wise when he advised turning down known troublesome jobs.
+(I found that out the hard way a few times.)
+Next, what was really important is he taught me the business itself, including advertising/web marketing, parts inventory, customer service, and pricing.
+After all that, he had an extensive support system as I started going out on my calls.

 Before I ever started taking service calls, I studied Harry’s materials thoroughly.
 Once I started taking calls, I would research specific problems I was trying to solve by reviewing them in Uncle Harry’s course materials.

 Harry personally answered my emails and phone calls and helped me through my stumpers, which was critical for me in the early stages of a startup.